Personal

 My friend once met a marijuana-selling Frenchman in Seoul who said:

 I want to stay here forever.
-In France I would never, ever get laid, but here, girls are hitting on me just because I am French”
+In France I would never, ever get laid, but here, girls are hitting on me just because I am French.

-Korea attracts a very wide array of expats.
+Korea attracts a very wide array of migrants.
 There are the English teachers.
 The businesspeople.
 The Korean Studies students.
 Or, those passing by, on exchange student programs, on a Korean government (NIIED) scholarship, on an internship for a foreign embassy.

 THE DIFFERENT TYPES OF FOREIGNERS YOU WILL MEET IN KOREA